 Beneath this level is the Lower Cavern, discovered by accident during the military operations of WWII.
 This is where you’ll find the most spectacular rock formations and an underground lake, but the surfaces are uneven and you need to be reasonably fit to explore it.
 You can visit this area with a guide, but be prepared to wear sturdy shoes and a hard hat.

-Gibraltar’s caves have attracted all sorts of myths and legends.
+The caves of Gibraltar have attracted all sorts of myths and legends.
 At one time people thought that St Michael’s Cave was bottomless, and that it was connected to North Africa by a long tunnel beneath the sea (Gibraltar’s colony of macaque monkeys was supposed to have reached the Rock that way).
 And the Ancient Greeks named Gibraltar as one of the twin Pillars of Hercules, with St Michael’s Cave as the entrance to the underworld.
 The name of the cave is said to derive from its similarity to the grotto in Monte Sant’Angelo in Italy where the archangel Michael once appeared.

 Then there is the story of the 18th century shepherd who is said to have tried to guide Spanish troops through the Rock and into the British garrison.
 And there are more recent accounts of mysterious disappearances in the caves and passages that riddle the Rock.
 But for me the greatest mystery is the one revealed by the discovery of Neanderthal remains.
 Who exactly were the earliest inhabitants of Gibraltar?